apache/causeway-site/content/more-advanced-topics/03-Fixtures-and-SwitchUser.md

 > Using fixtures to setup the system, generally for testing purposes.

+{note
+this material is somewhat superceded; we now recommend the use of FixtureScripts.
+}

 Fixtures are used to setup the framework into a known state.
 This is predominantly done for testing, and in particular when running with the in-memory object store.
 However, fixtures can also be used to specify